Lap Band Surgery Results

 First and foremost is the extremely high rate of minor or annoying lap band problems and lap band complications which have been shown to occur in as many as 33% of patients.6 Problems range anywhere from your body simply not tolerating the band (leading to vomiting or an ongoing feeling of discomfort) to band slippage that can require reoperation.
 This leads us to the other big negative…

-The rate of lap band patients requiring reoperation is high.
-It has been shown to occur in as many as 37% of patients.6 Reoperation can be the result of not enough weight being lost or complications that require band removal.
-Our Lap Band Surgery Failure page dives into the particulars.
+The rate of lap band patients requiring gastric band removal is high.
+It has been shown to occur in as many as half of all patients.6 Reoperation can be the result of not enough weight being lost or complications that require lap band removal.

 When comparing the good and the bad lap band surgery results, it’s important to recognize the impact your actions can have.